satellytes/satellytes.com/blog-posts/the-modern-code-reviewer-2021.md

 - Leave some praise for the good parts or things you learned 👍
 - Try to spot irregularities in code that jump to mind.
 Can be things that are too complex to understand, functions that are too big, or simply things that seem not to fit the existing codebase.
 Provide a comment to share your doubts.
 - Challenge the solution.
 Does it fit the stated problem?
 Ask questions and fuel a discussion.
-- Write a note about aspects that could be improved but that are not crucial to the acceptance of the PR
+- Write a note about aspects that could be improved but that are not crucial to the acceptance of the PR.
 - Look out for tests.
 Do they test relevant things?
 Are they present at all?
 - Optionally you run the code locally and verify the expected results.
 Can you break it?
 - Write a summary of your findings and if required repeat the important things to change or future things to improve beyond this PR.
 Such a summary improves the accessibility of your feedback and makes the pull request more enjoyable.